Skip to content

 You have access to a number of built-in variables in your ui-template node:

-• this.id - The ID of the ui-template node, assigned by Node-RED.
+• id - The ID of the ui-template node, assigned by Node-RED.

-• this.$socket - The socket.io connection that is used to communicate with the Node-RED backend.
+• $socket - The socket.io connection that is used to communicate with the Node-RED backend.

-On first load, msg.payload may be null or undefined, and trying to access a nested value will throw an error.
-Using the operator, msg.payload?.nested?.value will not throw an error if msg.payload is null or undefined, whereas msg.payload.nested.value will.
+Important Note: On first load, msg.payload may be null or undefined, and trying to access a nested property will throw an error.
+Using the optional chaining (?.) operator, e.g. msg.payload?.nested?.property will prevent these errors occurring.

 Built-in Functions